fwallen/quarx-docs/docs/index.md

 ## Complex Setup

-If you just want to add Quarx to your existing application and already have your own
+If you just want to add Quarx to your existing application and already have your own.
+**Note:** This also requires that basic login functionality already exists in your app.

 * Add the following to your routes provider: